Mexico: Families of slain police angry, AMLO defends policy

 “They asked for help, reinforcements, and it never arrived,” his brother said, alluding to recordings of desperate radio calls sent out as the convoy came under intense fire.

-The attackers let loose with munitions including .50 caliber sniper rifles and AR-15 and AK-47 assault rifles, and at least some were in armored vehicles, state prosecutors said.
+The attackers let loose with .50 caliber sniper rifles and AR-15 and AK-47 assault rifles, and at least some were in armored vehicles, state prosecutors said.
 Some of the officers’ bodies were still inside patrol trucks when they were set on fire.

 Gonzalez’s brother suggested there must have been an informant and the officers were set up.